 - Filtration: Prefilter, HEPA filter, activated charcoal filter, and UV-light filter

 - Room size recommendation: 153 square feet

 - 4-in-1 design fights large particles, odors, mold and small particles, and bacteria

-- 3 speed settings for customizing not only filter rate but also noise level
+- 3 speed settings for customizing not only filter rate but also the noise level

-- Its light weight and portability allows it to be taken from room to room
+- Lightweight and portable construction allows users to transport it from room to room

 - Affordable price means users can purchase several for their home if needed